sini/nixkraken/docs/src/getting-started/install/packages.md

 >
 > The goal of this documentation is not to cover every possible way to define overlays, nor to explain how they work neither to provide best-practices or golden paths to their usage.
 >
 > Please refer to prior art available online.
-A good starting point is the [official wiki article](https://wiki.nixos.org/wiki/Overlays).
+A good starting point is the [official wiki article][nixos-wiki-overlays].

 #### Flakes

 ![Tests](https://img.shields.io/badge/Tests-TODO-orange)

-When creating the nixpkgs instance in your Flake, define an overlay to:
+When creating the [nixpkgs][nixpkgs-manual] instance in your [Flake][nixos-wiki-flakes], define an overlay to:

 1. Replace `gitkraken` by NixKraken's one
 2. Add the `gitkraken-themes` package